Luna HR Docs

 Import process

-1. Select data type — employees, leave, expenses, assets, or training
+1. Select data type — org structure, employees, leave, expenses, assets, or training

 2. Upload CSV — drag and drop or click to browse